eurochriskelly/ml-log-stream/README.md

 Loop in a script (e.g. bash/python) with the v1/eval endpoint to follow the latest log info.
 Run with USAGE=1 to see the available flags and options.

+### Log in example

+To log into a stored environment "local", simply type

+`ml login --environment local`

+This will switch to the selected environment and may request a password if it's unknown.

+To log into a stored environment, type:

+`ml login`

+This will display a list of stored environments and attempt to connect to that environment.